chrisdone/website/hakyll/posts/haskell-doesnt-have-macros.markdown

 abstract syntax trees.
 At best, they are incomplete ASTs.

-Macros are functions that take in this tree of tokens, either atomic lexical tokens, or lists denoted by balanced parentheses[^1], and do some transforms, and return the same as output.
+Macros are functions that take in this tree of tokens, either atomic lexical tokens, or lists denoted by balanced parentheses, and do some transforms, and return the same as output.

 ```lisp